RezaBaiat/TEST/README.md

 - Actions.js :

-Redux is an implementation of Observer pattern , but the way they introduce it is kinda scary!\
+Redux is an implementation of Observer pattern , but the world seems to go crazy when try to introduce it!

 let us simplify it for you:

 ```javascript